The Ballad of Zeke & Tall Guy

 I stood beside Jane in silence for a few seconds and then said, “I used my guitar money to buy the dog.”

 “I think the kids would be really disappointed if we didn’t adopt him.
-I mean…look at them.
+I mean … look at him.
 Spotty seems to like him too.”

 “Uh huh,” said Jane.